Group A (Canada, Norway, Switzerland, United States)

 Group D (Potpourri)

--Brooks Ostergard made 27 saves and led the Robert Morris men's team to a 4-2 win at Alabama-Huntsville.
+-Brooks Ostergard made 26 saves for the Robert Morris men's team in a 4-3 loss at Alabama-Huntsville.